rei/rei-cedar-docs/docs/release-notes/fall-2021/README.md

 ### CdrButton Type Size

-We have aligned the type size of CdrButton to be same at the medium (default) and large [button sizes](../..//components/buttons/#sizing)
+We have aligned the type size of CdrButton to be same at the medium (default) and large [button sizes](../..//components/buttons/#sizing).

 <br>

-## New Patterns
+## Patterns
+Patterns are intended serve as guidance for teams solving similar problems over and over, and to document best practices for interaction design patterns to guide users through common tasks.

+The goals for Patterns are twofold:
+- Rather then solving the same problem from scratch, providing well-researched solutions helps teams save time and simplify decision making.
+- By solving the same problem in the same way, we can provide users with a consistent and more coherent experience, making the interface more familiar and reducing cognitive lift.

+The first batch of Cedar Patterns focuses on the themes of Forms and Messaging, bringing forward the research and reasoning behind many new components delivered in the past year, and helping teams determine what available components are appropriate for each experience.

 ### Alerts

 Alerts inform users that something important has happened on the page.

 See the [Alerts docs page](../../patterns/alerts) for more information.

+### Form Inputs

+Use form input patterns to capture user data in a consistent, optimized manner.

+See the [Form Input Types docs page](../../patterns/forms-input-types) for more information.

 ### Form Validation